ecavicc/flagWarehouse/README.md

 ## Server
 The server is a Flask web application that uses SQLite as its database engine.
 It stores flags and sends them periodically to the verification server of the competition.
-It also provides an easy interface that shows some stats and makes it possible to explore the database.
+It also provides an easy to use interface that shows some stats and makes it possible to explore the database.

 ### Installation
 ```